 Is that true?

-The most happening question of the resume industry is: "How many pages should a resume be?"
+We won't be lying if we say that the most happening question across the resume industry is "How long should a resume be?"

-Ideally, the length of a resume depends on your work experience.
+Ideally, the resume length depends on your work experience.

 For freshers and people with less than ~10 years of experience, it's better to go for a 1 pager resume.
 In case of diverse experience, you can extend it to 2 pages, but definitely not more than that.